milyin/zenoh-arena/README.md

 - framework <-> game engine.
 When framework is in host mode, it starts game engine instance.
 It forward ACTIONs to it and distributes STATEs to connected clients.

 - framework <-> framework.
-This API is internal, it's how nodes connects to each other using zenoh network API
+This API is internal, it's how nodes connects to each other using zenoh network API.

 # z_tetris application